-11 What is the test for market definition?
+What is the test for market definition?

-The CL contains definitions of relevant product and geographic markets.
+The CL contains definitions of relevant product and geographical markets.

-The relevant product market is defined as a specific product market which also includes all those products which may substitute a specific product in a particular geographic market, taking into consideration the factor of substitution of supply and demand and specific characteristics of the product and its use.
+The relevant product market is defined as a specific product market, which also includes all those products that may substitute a specific product in a particular geographical market, taking into consideration the factor of substitution of supply and demand and specific characteristics of the product and its use.

-The relevant geographic market is a geographical territory in which competition conditions in a relevant product market are sufficiently homogeneous for all market participants, and therefore this territory can be distinguished from the other territories
+The relevant geographical market is a geographical territory in which competition conditions in a relevant product market are sufficiently homogeneous for all market participants, and therefore this territory can be distinguished from the other territories.

 In November 2006 the CC issued Guidelines on Determining of the Relevant Market and Evaluation of the Competition Conditions.
-The Guidelines do not have a binding effect.
+Raidla Lejins & Norcous LATVIA

+In August 2008 the CC issued Guidelines on Application of Article 13(2) of the CL.
+Among other things, the Guidelines explain the relevant market definition for the purposes of article 13(2) of the CL.
+Neither guidelines has a binding effect.
 EU case law and the guidelines of the European Commission may also be used as reference by the CC and market participants.

-The market definition does not differ for merger control purposes.
+In general, the market definition does not differ for merger control purposes.